bblodfon/curated-siteswaps/3ball_tricks.md

 - [The Shapeshifter](https://www.youtube.com/watch?v=Wrbzlipw0gA)
 - [What is this mess?](https://www.youtube.com/watch?v=cUfOLJbIMQ4)
   - 3MM var (take the Down thrown ball and carry it to the other end,
-sw: 3U3M3D + 3U3D - reverse cascade croos-handed on the other side) - 0:26
+sw: 3U3M3D + 3U3D - reverse cascade cross-handed on the other side) - 0:26
     - Var: 3D(and carried)3U + 4D4U1 MM (really nice!)
   - 5M31-3D3U, 5U31-3M3D - 0:52
   - 4D23-MM + 5D1-like  - 1:30 (really smooth)